 Being Bullied for Being Poor

-I do not think that it is any big secret that those of us who are economically disadvantaged.
-It is well known that this combination can lead to feelings of worthlessness and substantially higher rates of dropouts.
+I do not think that it is any big secret that those of us who are economically disadvantaged can suffer from feelings of worthlessness and substantially higher rates of dropouts.

 Socioeconomic and immigrant status also play a part in bullying, according to the HBSC data on children from Europe and North America.
 In fact, in these regions, socioeconomic status – based on parents’ wealth, occupation and education level – is the most likely predictor of bullying in school: two out of five poor youth are negatively impacted.
 This compares to one-quarter of teens from wealthier families.